BlogInvesting

 Watch-outs: You are buying into a fund's thesis, not picking deals yourself.
 If deal-by-deal control matters to you, this is the wrong vehicle.

-Best for: Best for women who prefer a curated fund vehicle over choosing individual deals.
+Best for: women who prefer a curated fund vehicle over choosing individual deals.

 Where to start: Visit portfolia.co to review open funds.